ffdead/wav.js/README.md

         console.log(this);
     };

-* Slice file into a smaller wav chunk
+Slice file into a smaller wav chunk:

     // returns the first 30 seconds
     wavFile.slice(0, 30, success);